mbober1/STM32-bare-metal-templates/README.md

 ### Clear Template
 - **Description**: A minimalistic template offering a clean slate for your projects.

-- **Usage**: Ideal for projects where you want to build everything from scratch without any pre-configured settings.
+### GPIO Output (General-Purpose Input/Output - Output)
+- **Description**: Configures GPIO pins as digital outputs and provides an example.
+- **Resources**: [STM32 Register Level Programming and GPIO](https://hackmd.io/@hrbenitez/158_2s2223_GPIO) - Very detailed tutorial prepared by Herlan Benitez

+### GPIO Input (General-Purpose Input/Output - Input)
+- **Description**: Configures GPIO pins as digital input with optional external interrupt.
+- **Resources**: [STM32 Register Level Programming and GPIO](https://hackmd.io/@hrbenitez/158_2s2223_GPIO) - Very detailed tutorial prepared by Herlan Benitez

 ### ADC (Analog-to-Digital Converter)
-- **Description**: This template configures and demonstrates the usage of the STM32F411's Analog-to-Digital Converter (ADC).
+- **Description**: This template configures and demonstrates the very basic usage of the STM32F411's Analog-to-Digital Converter (ADC).
-- **Usage**: Helpful for projects involving analog signal sampling and conversion to digital data.

 ### ADC DMA (Direct Memory Access)
 - **Description**: A variant of the ADC template that utilizes Direct Memory Access (DMA) for efficient data transfer from the ADC to memory.
-- **Usage**: Suitable for high-speed, continuous ADC data acquisition tasks.

-### GPIO Output (General-Purpose Input/Output - Output)
-- **Description**: Configures GPIO pins as digital outputs and provides an example.
-- **Usage**: Useful for projects where you need to control the logic levels on specific pins to interact with external devices.

-### GPIO Input (General-Purpose Input/Output - Input)
-- **Description**: A variation of the GPIO template, this configures GPIO pins as inputs and demonstrates how to read their logic states.
-- **Usage**: Valuable for tasks involving external event detection or sensor input handling.

 ### TIM Time-Base (Timer - Time-Base)
 - **Description**: Configures a timer as a time-base signal source and offers a basic example.
-- **Usage**: Suitable for projects requiring precise timing intervals or periodic interrupts.
+Suitable for projects requiring precise timing intervals or periodic interrupts.
+- **Resources**: [STM32 Interrupts and Timers](https://hackmd.io/@hrbenitez/158_2s2223_Int_Tim) - Very detailed tutorial prepared by Herlan Benitez

 ### TIM Output Mode (Timer - Output Mode)
 - **Description**: An extension of the timer template, it configures the timer for generating output signals like PWM (Pulse Width Modulation).
-- **Usage**: Useful for motor control, LED brightness modulation, and signal generation.
+Useful for motor control, LED brightness modulation, and signal generation.

 ### TIM Input Mode (Timer - Input Mode)
 - **Description**: Configures the timer as an input and demonstrates measuring the duration or frequency of an external signal.
-- **Usage**: Valuable for applications involving pulse width measurement or event counting.
+Valuable for applications involving pulse width measurement or event counting.

 These templates aim to expedite your STM32F411 development by providing a structured foundation for various use cases.
 Dive into the template that aligns with your project requirements and build upon it for your specific needs.